meet-oss/Schedule-app/README.md

 Before you report a bug, please take your time to find if an issue hasn't been reported yet

-We're also open to pull requests
+I,ve also open to pull requests

 ## Something Missing?
 Node_moduels folder is not in there so please create react-app and then replace code and if it doesnt work at first try 'npm install' and then start app with